ProjectPythiaTutorials/tutorial-template/contributing.md

 Every tutorial has environment file.
 Binder should be enabled from this file.
 Please check the `environment.yaml` file to make sure all of your necessary dependencies are listed.

 If you would like to host a tutorial through the Project Pythia Tutorial Seminar Series, please reach out to us here on GitHub or by emailing `projectpythia@ucar.edu`.
-Contributors Guide coming soon.